fishgretel/fasd/README.md

 ```

 > For compatibility with `autojump` and for the sake of simplicity the actual function is bound to `j`.
-> Please keep in mind that `fasd` will only autojump into directories you have `cd`in before.
+> Please keep in mind that `fasd` will only autojump into directories you have `cd`'ed to before.

 # License